The Exoscale Flexible Storage template aims at empowering users to manage their instance’s disk/storage as they deem fit, by providing:

 Create a new Logical Volume/partition

-You may also create as many partitions/filesystems as you need; example given an xfs-formatted /data partition:
+You can create as many partitions or filesystems as you need.
+Here is an example with an xfs-formatted /data partition:

 # Install XFS utilities